Indus River Delta: Sustainable development

 In 2009, the World Wildlife Fund (WWF) constructed a large water reservoir, of capacity 12,000 L, in Tippin village (at Keti Bandar) and a few plastic storage tanks (with a capacity of 4,000 litres).
 It also set up 200-watt solar panels to supply electricity to a school.
 Finally it installed two 500-watt wind turbines.
 Electricity was previously unavailable due to high cost of establishing power lines in the difficult-to-access area.

 In 2010, Sindh Radiant Organization (in partnership with WWF) installed a solar-powered desalination plant developed by the Pakistan Council of Scientific and Industrial Research in the village of Jat Mohammad.
 The plant is capable of providing 40 gallons of drinking water every day.
 While the plant is not enough to meet the needs of the entire village, Pakistan's Ministry of Science and other NGOs have shown interest in replicating it to alleviate water shortages in the delta.
 Research and Development Foundation, a Pakistani NGO, has also started implementing solar desalination in six villages in Thatta with funding from Oxfam.

 The United Nations Economic and Social Commission for Asia and the Pacific has estimated the potential of generating 100KW of electricity by harnessing the power of tidal currents along 170 km of the delta's coastline.

 Pakistan-India conflict

 Pakistani fishermen in the delta have increasingly faced detention for accidentally straying over into Indian waters while fishing.
 Fishermen have been forced to fish near the border as a result of destruction of ecosystems elsewhere in the delta.
-Because the boundaries between India and Pakistan are poorly demarcated in some areas (e.g. Sir Creek), fishermen often don't know when they've crossed the border.
+Because the boundaries between India and Pakistan are poorly demarcated in some areas (e.g. Sir Creek), fishermen often do not know when they have crossed the border.
 NGOs say that under Indian laws, fisherman can face, at most, three months in prison and a $12 fine.
 However, most are jailed for a year, and their boats are sold at an auction.
 Indian fishermen crossing into Pakistan face a similar fate.